diablodale/dp.docs/docs/_max/attributes/idkinect.md

 Bind specific sensor to the plugin.
 Deprecated.
 Use [`@idsensor`](idsensor.md).

-> :memo: Plugins before v1.3.20210818 use this deprecated attribute.
+> 📝 Plugins before v1.3.20210818 use this deprecated attribute.
 > Use [`@idsensor`](idsensor.md) with newer plugins.